© Unofficial Royalty 2024

 Full name: Sofia Vilhelmina Katarina Maria Lovisa Charlotta Anna

 Sofia married Leopold of Baden, her grandfather’s half-brother.
-The marriage had been arranged by her great-grandfather, Karl Friedrich, Grand Duke of Baden, to help strengthen Leopold’s right to the throne of Baden.
+The marriage was arranged by her great-grandfather Karl Friedrich, Grand Duke of Baden to help strengthen Leopold’s right to the throne of Baden.
 Leopold had been born of Karl Friedrich’s second, and morganatic marriage, and had only recently been elevated to Prince and Margrave of Baden, and formally acknowledged as having succession rights.
 Sofia and Leopold had eight children, including two Grand Dukes of Baden.

 Unofficial Royalty: Sofia of Sweden, Grand Duchess of Baden